Mining Engineer (ANZSCO 233611)

 494 – Skilled Employer-Sponsored Regional (provisional) (subclass 494) – Employer-sponsored stream

-Skill Level required for Mining Engineer.
+Skill Level required for Mining Engineer ANZSCO Unit Group-2336

-Most occupations in this unit group have a skill level commensurate with a bachelor’s degree or higher qualification.
+Most of the occupations listed in this unit group have a skill level Most occupations in this unit group have a skill level commensurate with a bachelor’s degree or higher qualification.
 At least five years of relevant experience and/or relevant vendor certification may substitute for the formal qualification.
 In some instances, relevant experience and/or on-the-job training may be required in addition to the formal qualification (ANZSCO Skill Level 1).

-Exceptions for Unit Group 2336.
+Exceptions for Mining Engineer ANZSCO Unit Group – 2336

 Australian Graduate exceptions apply in some states/territories